 She contributed to Sommerstein and Torrance, Oaths and Swearing in Ancient Greece (2014), and returned to Nottingham in 2014 to convene a panel marking Alan Sommerstein’s retirement, Talking about Laughter: Responses to Aristophanes and Alan Sommerstein, at that year’s Classical Association AGM.

 Peter Meineck obtained his PhD, Opsis: the visuality of Greek drama (supervised by Alan Sommerstein), from the University of Nottingham in 2011.
 He has worked in professional theatre as a technician, production manager, designer, producer and director.

 In 1991 he founded Aquila Theatre, was its artistic director until 2011, and still serves on the board.
-He also created Aquila’s education program at Frederick Douglass Academy in Harlem and Aquila’s national theatre education programs.
+He also created Aquila’s education programme at Frederick Douglass Academy in Harlem and Aquila’s national theatre education programmes.

 He is currently Clinical Professor of Classics at New York University.
 He has published several volumes of translations of Greek comedy and tragedy with Hackett (his translation of Aeschylus’ Oresteia was awarded the 2001/2 Louis Galantiere Award).
 He is a contributor to the Handbook to the Reception of Greek Drama.

 , School of History, Classics and Archaeology, University of Edinburgh

 Richard Rawles was Teaching Associate in Classics at the University of Nottingham from 2011 to 2015, during which time he carried out extensive teaching on Greek tragedy, convening the first-year module Interpreting Ancient Literature and the third-year special subject Suffering on Stage: Approaches to Greek Tragedy, and leading seminars for Euripides: Experiments in Tragedy.
 See the related studies page.